 Remain alert when watching infants in the bathtub or near a pool or any body of water and when they are learning to walk.

 For infants, recommendations for nutrition are based on age.
-The doctor can help parents weigh the benefits of breastfeeding Breastfeeding Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive... read more versus formula-feeding Formula Feeding In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
+The doctor can help parents weigh the benefits of breastfeeding Breastfeeding Breast milk is the ideal food for newborns and infants.
+Although babies may be fed breast milk or formula, the World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend... read more versus formula-feeding Formula Feeding In the hospital, newborns are usually fed shortly after delivery, then ideally on demand thereafter.
 During the first week after birth, babies take ½ ounce to 2 ounces at a time, gradually increasing... read more and give guidance regarding solid foods Starting Solid Foods in Infants The time to start solid food depends on the infant's needs and readiness.
-Generally, infants need solids when they are large enough to need a more concentrated source of calories than breast... read more .
+Generally, infants need solid foods when they are large enough to need a more concentrated source of calories than breast... read more .

 Parents should provide infants with a safe environment they can roam in and explore.
 Outdoor play should be encouraged from infancy.